Methadone: Veterinary use

 Methadone is a common perioperative analgesic in cats and dogs with a variety of routes of administration.
 Methadone in combination with acepromazine provides greater sedation than the equivalent combination involving morphine or butorphanol.
 Methadone's depressive effect on the cardiovascular system is approximately twice as strong as morphine.
 Methadone is contradicated for gastroduodenoscopy.
 Methadone provides greater analgesia than buprenorphine for orthopaedic and ovariohysterectomy procedures in dogs.
 Fluconazole and methadone given concurrently as a subcutaneous administration twice over a 6 hour period can provide analgesia for 12–24 hours.
 Methadone can be used for sedation in horses but is less effective than butorphanol, it can be combined with detomidine, which improves efficacy but can cause ataxia although the combination with detomidine has significantly less cardiovascular depressive effects than a combination with acepromazine.
 Methadone may be more effective as an analgesic in horses when adiminstered parenterally or epidurally as opposed to intravenously.
 Opioids are uncommon for livestock due to legislation surrounding usage but intravenous methadone is an effective analgesic in sheep and epidural methadone is an effective analgesic in cattle and sheep.

+Methadone comes as levomethadone and dextromethadone with the former sometimes combined with the anti-cholinergic fenpipramide.
+Oral methadone is poorly absorbed in most species.